ivy-net/ivynet-docs/docs/client/IvynetCLICommands.md

 - `create`
   - Create a new ECDSA or BLS private key
 - `get`
-  - Get information about stored keys
+  - Get information about stored keys -->

 ## AVS

-Setup, run, and manage AVS instances.
+Setup, run, and manage node instances.
+For now, we've paused integration on deployment integrations and we're focusing on observability.
+We will be expanding to EigenLayer AVS, Symbiotic AVS, and top L1s in the future.

 **Usage:**
-`ivynet avs <COMMAND> [OPTIONS]`
+`ivynet node <COMMAND> [OPTIONS]`

 Commands: